 We consider what this theorem says when $R = H\Z/p$.
-Write $H^*(Z)$ and $H_*(Z)$ for the mod $p$ cohomology and homology of $Z$, which are left and right modules over the mod $p$ Steenrod algebra $\A$.
+Write $H^*(Z)$ and $H_*(Z)$ for the mod $p$ cohomology and homology of $Z$, which are respectively left and right $A$--modules.
 In this case, there is a natural isomorphism

-where $\mathcal R_s$ is a well known endofunctor of the category of locally finite right $\A$--modules: roughly put, $\mathcal R_s M$ is the module generated by applying all sequences of Dyer-Lashof operations of length $s$ to a module $M$.
+where $\mathcal R_s$ is a well known functor of the category of locally finite right $A$--modules: roughly put, $\mathcal R_s M$ is the module generated by applying all sequences of Dyer-Lashof operations of length $s$ to a module $M$.
 (See \cite{powell, KM13} for modern presentations of the interesting properties of these `Singer functors'.)